-Like most other subject matters, the internet is full of weird and wonderful facts about casinos and gaming, some of which isn’t remotely true.
-Playing slots, whether it’s in a brick-and-mortar casino or online, somewhere like https://games.paddypower.com/, is ultimately a game of luck.
+Like most other subject matters, the internet is full of weird and wonderful facts about casinos and gaming, some of which aren’t remotely true.
+Playing slots, whether it’s in a brick-and-mortar casino or online, somewhere like games.paddypower, is ultimately a game of luck.
 Your chances of winning are random, there’s no such thing as having a methodology or being a professional slots player, and there’s nothing you can do to affect the outcome of a game.
 Here are some of our favorite myths about slots – debunked.

 Myth: slots are due a pay-out if they’ve not hit the jackpot in a while

 Truth – This one simply isn’t true, largely because slot machines use a random number generator (RNG).
-Inside each machine is a micro-chip which generates numbers, at a rate of thousands of numbers per second, even when the machine isn’t being played.
-These numbers, in turn, relate to reel combinations, so when you press spin (or pull the lever), the computer stops on a number which generates your result.
-The RNG won’t know how many spins it’s been since the last jackpot and similarly, is unable to predict when winning (or losing) streak will begin or end.
+Inside each machine is a micro-chip that generates numbers, at a rate of thousands of numbers per second, even when the machine isn’t being played.
+These numbers, in turn, relate to reel combinations, so when you press spin (or pull the lever), the computer stops on a number that generates your result.
+The RNG won’t know how many spins it’s been since the last jackpot and similarly, is unable to predict when the winning (or losing) streak will begin or end.

 Myth: you’re more likely to win if you press ‘spin’, as opposed to pulling the lever